Pimelodendron amboinicum

 Pimelodendron amboinicum is a tree species in the Euphorbiaceae family.
-It is found from the Solomon Islands in the southwest Pacific, west to Sulawesi in Indonesia.
+It is found from the Solomon Islands in the southwest Pacific Ocean, west to Sulawesi in Indonesia.
 The timber is used locally, though larger-scale illegal logging is apparent.

 Description

 The species grows as a tree some 10–35 m tall, with a diameter at breast height of 7–70 cm and with its bole (bare trunk) 5–20 m high.
 The smooth bark is blackish brown to red brown.

 The tree has a wide canopy.

 The trunk and twigs of the species when cut quickly exude a milky sap which on exposure turns cream/yellowish.
 When the bark is peeled from the stem the underlying layer (subrhytidome) is dark red.
 The simple leaves are crowded towards the end of the twigs, about 6-16 × 4–6 cm in size, with two glands (flat or slightly raised) near the base on the lower side, on either side of the midrib near the margin.
 There are small and inconspicuous stipules.
 Flowers are some 2 to 3mm in diameter, female flower features are not complete, the stigma is sessile.
 In the male flowers, the perianth is more or less two-lobed, about 10-13 stamens and pistillode is absent.
 The fruits are pyriform/ellipsoid, some 25 x 15mm in size, with depressed globose (or nearly kidney-shaped) seeds some 12-15 x 10mm in size.
 They are half enclosed in an aril or cupule which is multilobulate.
 They occur axillary, singly or in bunches, in February in Cape York Peninsula, but all year round in the rest of its range.

 The skin/testa is finely radiate-striolate.
 Wood density is some 0.534 g/cm^{3}.

 Distinguishing anatomy of this species include the following traits: pyriform fruit; no remnants of stigma present; single globose seeds per fruit. lobes of the stigma are pulvinate (swollen at either end), flat; 3 rows of stamens.

 The wood anatomy of this species has an unusual and reliably diagnostic character: the presence of latex tubes in the rays.